Category: Info

 • Replace removeable batteries in smoke alarms every year.

-NSW smoke alarm requirements for tenants
+NSW smoke alarm laws for tenants

 • Inform the landlord if a repair or a replacement of a smoke alarm is required, including replacing a battery.